-Samsung Galaxy S8 Could Download 2-Hr Movie In 15 Seconds, Fastest LTE Yet
+Samsung Galaxy S8 Could Download Two Hour Movie In 15 Seconds, Fastest LTE Yet

-The Samsung Galaxy S8 and S8+ are poised to become the fastest smartphones on LTE, at as much as 300 MB per second—in a few months, that is.
+The Samsung Galaxy S8 and S8+ are poised to become the fastest smartphones on LTE, at as much as 300 Mb per second—in a few months, that is.

 The Samsung Galaxy S8 and S8+ launch event last March 29 has been phenomenal, bringing to the market one of the most beautiful and powerful smartphones to date.
 And while Samsung Galaxy S8 and S8+ launch brought a lot of rumors and speculations to rest, it has indeed emerged as a strong contender in a market that has learned to value premium and sophistication.